-I’m Laura Wyatt, the Digital Marketing Manager at Yellow Duck Marketing.
+I’m Laura Wyatt, the Web/Interactive Manager at Yellow Duck Marketing.
 Admittedly as a web designer and developer, I’ve definitely chosen a certain product or favored an organization more based on their website, but how about the “average” person?
 About 38 percent of people will stop engaging with a website if they think the content or layout is unattractive *cringe*.
 That’s without reading ANYTHING about you or knowing what services are offered at all.
 That’s like, not even letting me speak before deciding you don’t want to see me again!

 Let’s discuss what those users could see in order to make them stick around a little longer and give you and your company a chance…